‘General Hospital’ Spoilers: Ava Has A Busy Week Ahead, Confrontations And A Big Surprise From Ryan

 Since he and Laura are in the process of a divorce, Ryan could very well surprise Ava with a marriage proposal.
 He wants to spend his life with her, but his idea of a fairytale happy ending is quite different than hers.

 As General Hospital viewers saw a few days ago, Ryan was daydreaming of giving Ava what he thinks she really wants most of all.
-In his dream, he had Sonny and Carly tied up and gave Ava a set of knives to do whatever she chooses to do with them.
+In his dream, he had Sonny and Carly tied up and gave Ava a set of knives to do whatever she wanted to do with them.
 Will Ryan actually go through with this and surprise Ava with the two people she hates the most?

-Ryan Chamberlain’s killing spree will be ending soon and fans are anxious to see what Ava’s reaction will be when she discovers the truth.
+Ryan Chamberlain’s killing spree will be ending soon, and fans are anxious to see what Ava’s reaction will be when she discovers the truth.
 It is about to get downright crazy on General Hospital soon enough.
 The shock from everyone when they realize that Ryan is alive and well will be worth the wait.